Modern Mining for Essential Metals

 Throughout this process, systems will be in place to control dust and other particulates in compliance with applicable federal and state air quality standards.

 From the Fine Crusher Building, the ore will be conveyed to the Concentrator Building, a one-third-mile-long local industrial icon that processed taconite ore from the late 1950s to 2001.
-There, the ore will be further ground in a new milling facilities into particles 120 microns in size – about the diameter of a human hair.
+There, the ore will be further ground in new milling facilities into particles 120 microns in size – about the diameter of a human hair.

 Flotation is the final major stage of ore beneficiation for the NorthMet Project.
 In this stage of the process, copper and nickel are recovered from the pulverized ore particles and turned into a saleable concentrate.